10d9e/dataoracle/README.md

 ## Non-goals
 The following are non-goals for the Data Oracle subsystem:

-1. User authentication and authorization: User access control is out of scope for this subsystem.
+1. ~~User authentication and authorization: User access control is out of scope for this subsystem.~~ (Tentative: add simple auth for metering and throttling as required)

 2. Real-time data updates: The subsystem does not provide real-time data updates; it operates on a periodic batch basis.